William Byron (racing driver): Xfinity Series

-On August 18, 2016, Byron and Hendrick Motorsports announced they had signed a multi-year driver agreement, with Byron running full-time in the NASCAR Xfinity Series driving the No. 9 Chevrolet Camaro SS for JR Motorsports in 2017.
-Byron finished 2nd at Michigan, just losing out to Denny Hamlin.
+On August 18, 2016, Byron and Hendrick Motorsports announced they had signed a multi-year driver contract, with Byron running full-time in the NASCAR Xfinity Series driving the No. 9 Chevrolet Camaro SS for JR Motorsports in 2017.
+Byron finished second at Michigan, just losing out to Denny Hamlin.
 One week later, Byron won his first career race at Iowa after Christopher Bell wrecked late in the race, battling for a win with Ryan Sieg, who eventually placed second.
 He ended up winning again the week later in an overtime finish at Daytona.
 Byron also won at Indianapolis Motor Speedway for the third Xfinity victory of his career; he would add a fourth win when the series visited Phoenix for the penultimate race of the season.
 The Phoenix win also placed Byron among the four drivers eligible to race for the series championship at Homestead-Miami Speedway.
 At the final race in Homestead, Byron held off his Championship 4 teammate Elliott Sadler in the final laps to win the 2017 NASCAR Xfinity Series Championship.

-Byron returned to Xfinity series for the first time since 2017.
+In 2022, Byron returned to the Xfinity series for the first time since 2017.
 He drove the JR Motorsports No. 88 to a second-place finish at Texas and 26th at New Hampshire.
 Driving the Hendrick Motorsports No. 17 at Watkins Glen, Byron fiercely battled Ty Gibbs for the lead throughout most of the race until they both spun off-course during the final restart, resulting in Byron finishing 25th.

+In 2023, Byron returned to the No. 17 for a single race at COTA, finishing runner-up to A. J. Allmendinger.

+Byron drove the No. 17 in four races throughout 2024, with those races being at Phoenix, Darlington, Pocono, and Watkins Glen.

+In 2025 Byron drove the No. 17 to victory lane at Charlotte.